Code-Institute-Submissions/project1-aeronautiqa/README.md

 * Contact form validates information before submission.

 ### Browsers and devices
-* Responsivness has been tested using Inspect feature of Chrome and also on [Am I Responsive?] (http://ami.responsivedesign.is) website.
+* Responsivness has been tested using Inspect feature of Chrome and also on [Am I Responsive?](http://ami.responsivedesign.is) website.
 * Website has been tested on iPhone XS plus.
 Other mobile devices were emulated via Chrome Inspect feature.
 * Website has been tested on multiple browsers (Chrome, Safari, Internet Explored, Edge and FireFox).

 ## Deployment
-The website is hosted on GitHub pages and can be accessed via this [link] (https://milan-stefanik.github.io/project1-aeronautiqa/).
+The website is hosted on GitHub pages and can be accessed via this [link](https://milan-stefanik.github.io/project1-aeronautiqa/).
 Any changes to the master branch will be automatically reflected.